matthewtoye/sickbeard_mp4_automator/README.md

-Same as the original with better nvidia support, my changes are as follows:
+Same as the original with better nvidia support and some other things to make automation easier, my changes are as follows:

+**I have not tested this on a non-windows machine.
+It should still work, but let me know if it doesn't so I can fix it.**

 Nightly builds from https://ffmpeg.zeranoe.com/builds/ will work with all added options except scale_npp.